srijan-paul/srijan-paul.github.io/injuly.in/src/now/index.md

 - Playing WC3, if I can make the time for it.

-Progress on [Jam](https://github.com/srijan-paul/jam) has crawled to a halt, and my new job leaves me with no time to cater to it.
+Progress on [Jam](https://github.com/srijan-paul/jam) has crawled to a halt, and I haven't the time to do a proper release.
 Even in its current state, Jam is an _extremely_ fast JS parser + semantic analyzer.
 I don't know I'll be able to deliver on [my initial plan](/blog/announcing-jam/) anymore, but I have every intention of packaging it up as a library for anyone who needs to process JavaScript code.